Matilda II: Production history

 The first Matilda was produced in 1937, but only two were in service when war broke out in September 1939.
 Following the initial order from Vulcan Foundry, a second order was placed shortly after with Ruston & Hornsby.
 Some 2,987 tanks were produced by the Vulcan Foundry, John Fowler & Co. of Leeds, Ruston & Hornsby, and later by the London, Midland and Scottish Railway at Horwich Works; Harland and Wolff, and the North British Locomotive Company Glasgow.
 The last were delivered in August 1943.

 Peak production was 1,330 in 1942, the most common model being the Mark IV.

-The Matilda was difficult to manufacture.
-For example, the pointed nose was a single casting that, upon initial release from the mould, was thicker than required in some areas.
+Difficulties in manufacturing the Matilda II included the pointed hull nose.
+It was a single casting that, upon initial release from the mould, was thicker than required in some areas.
 To avoid a needless addition to the tank's weight, the thick areas were ground away.
 This process required highly skilled workers and additional time.
 The complex suspension and multi-piece hull side coverings also added time to manufacturing.

 Combat history

 Battle of France 1940

 The Matilda was first used in combat by the 7th Royal Tank Regiment in France in 1940.
-Only 23 of the unit's tanks were Matilda IIs; the rest of the British infantry tanks in France were the smaller machine-gun armed A11 Matilda.
-Its 2-pounder gun was comparable to other tank guns in the 37 to 45 mm range.
-Due to the thickness of its armour, it was largely, but not completely, impervious to the guns of the German tanks and anti-tank guns in France.
-The Germans found the 88 mm anti-aircraft guns were the only effective counter-measure.
-In the counter-attack at Arras of 21 May 1940, 18 British Matilda IIs (and Matilda Is) were able to briefly disrupt German progress, but, being unsupported, they sustained heavy losses (30 tanks lost) after breaking through to the rear area of 7th Panzer Division.
-A gun line of artillery and later 88mm flak guns, personally organised by the divisional commander General Erwin Rommel was needed to repel the attack.
+The Matilda II's 2-pounder gun was more powerful than the German 3.7 cm KwK 36 standard tank gun, and its armour was largely impervious to the guns of the German tanks and standard anti-tank guns in France.
+The Germans could defeat its armour with the heavy 88 mm gun, their only effective counter-measure.
+Only 23 of the unit's tanks were Matilda IIs, while the rest of the British infantry tanks in France were the smaller machine-gun armed A11 Matilda.

+At the counter-attack at Arras of 21 May 1940, 16 British Matilda IIs and 58 Matilda Is were able to break through to the rear area of 7th Panzer Division and briefly disrupt the German advance.
+A gun line of artillery and later 88mm flak guns was personally organised by the divisional commander, General Erwin Rommel, to repel the attack.
+Finding themselves unsupported, the tanks were ultimately forced to withdraw.
+Sixty British tanks were lost, of which only two were the more heavily armoured Matilda II.

 All vehicles surviving the battles around Dunkirk were abandoned when the British Expeditionary Force evacuated.